Groestlcoin/fulmo/README.md

 Dependencies
 ============

-You must have a [bitcoin full node](https://github.com/bitcoin/bitcoin) and [c-lightning](https://github.com/ElementsProject/lightning) installed and running.
+You must have a [groestlcoin full node](https://github.com/groestlcoin/groestlcoin) and [c-lightning](https://github.com/groestlcoin/lightning) installed and running.

 Make sure python, pip, and git are installed: